in-toto/in-toto/demo/README.md

 # in-toto demo

-In this demo, we will use in-toto to secure a supply chain with a very simple workflow.
+In this demo, we will use in-toto to secure a software supply chain with a very simple workflow.
-Alice will be the project owner - she creates and signs the supply chain layout with her private key - and Bob and Carl will be the project functionaries - they carry out the steps of the supply chain as defined in the layout.
+Alice will be the project owner - she creates and signs the software supply chain layout with her private key - and Bob and Carl will be the project functionaries
+- they carry out the steps of the software supply chain as defined in the layout.

-For the sake of demonstrating in-toto, we will have you run all parts of the supply chain.
+For the sake of demonstrating in-toto, we will have you run all parts of the software supply chain.
 This is, you will perform the commands on behalf of Alice, Bob and Carl as well as the client who verifies the final product.